 AUTOMOBILE/PARKING

 All vehicles must be properly licensed (i.e., have a current license plate), insured, and registered in the Tenant’s name.
-Metro Manor has assigned parking and parking space is limited.
-The Tenant must register all proposed vehicles with the management office, park in the designated space, and have the appropriate property parking decal displayed in the designated place inside of the vehicle.
-Vehicles shall include automobiles as well as motorcycles, boats, trailers or commercial vehicles.
+Denver Metro Village has assigned parking and parking space is limited.
+The Tenant must register all proposed vehicles with the management office, park in designated spaces, and have the appropriate property parking decal, if any, displayed in the designated place inside of the vehicle.
+Vehicles shall include automobiles as well as motorcycles.
+No boats, trailers, RVs, or commercial vehicles may be parked in the DMV parking structure or vicinity unless written approval is obtained from Management.

 All motor vehicles in the complex must be in running condition.
 Inoperable or abandoned vehicles may not be parked on the premises.
 Management has the right to remove any such vehicle at the Tenant's expense after one formal written notice of not less than that allowed by state law has been issued.

-A handicap sticker is required in order to park in a reserved handicapped parking space.
+A valid handicap permit is required in order to park in a reserved handicapped parking.

-Towing expenses shall be at the vehicle owner’s expense and shall create no liability to Management.
+Towing expenses shall be at the vehicle owner’s expense and shall create no liability to Management or to Denver Metro Village.

 Tenants shall not use the parking area for any purpose except the parking of an authorized motor vehicle.
 Vehicles may not be driven or parked on the landscaping, in fire lanes, reserved spaces or in any areas other than designated parking areas, streets and driveways.

 Tenants are required to ensure that their guests park in the proper areas.